preemptive/dotfuscator-pro-samples/MauiSample_App/MauiSample_App/README.md

 ## Features

-- **Resource Files:** Demonstrates the use of resource files (`.resx`) for managing strings and images in a MAUI app.
-- **Properties and Methods:** Example of using properties and methods that interact with the resource data.
+- **Properties,String and Methods:** Example of using Strings and methods that binds the data to Lables in TabbedPageDemo.Xaml.
 - **Security Considerations:** Discusses the potential risks of reverse engineering .NET assemblies using tools like ILSpy and dnSpy.

 ## Requirements